 Master of Arts in Art Therapy

-SAIC's Master of Arts in Art Therapy (MAT) program cultivates influential, compassionate leaders who are critically engaged with the social and cultural contexts surrounding artmaking and healing.
+SAIC's Master of Arts (MA) in Art Therapy program cultivates influential, compassionate leaders who are critically engaged with the social and cultural contexts surrounding artmaking and healing.

-The Master of Arts Therapy program offers you:
+The Master of Arts in Art Therapy program offers you:

 - A comprehensive art therapy education that emphasizes development of the artist/art therapist

 - Preparation to function as art therapists in a variety of settings

 - Critical engagement within social and cultural contexts

 Our faculty's combination of clinical experience and scholarly and artistic backgrounds has helped establish social service resources across the United States and around the world.
 They have contributed to the history of the profession through publications, presentations, exhibitions, clinical innovations, and professional leadership, and students benefit from their commitment to the field and their vast array of professional connections.

 Additionally, students embark upon professional practice through required fieldwork experience, which may be selected from a diverse array of healthcare and social service settings, including psychiatric facilities, residential care, schools, drug treatment centers, and correctional facilities.
 Exposure to the unique challenges, ethical dilemmas, and successes of their fieldwork settings—as well as the requirement to work with both children and adult populations—enriches the students' understanding of the application of art therapy in multiple contexts.
 Graduates become leaders in the field of art therapy in the areas of professional practice, research, and theory.